TobBot2/BusinessMonkey/README.md

 - Monkeys jumping out of the windows of the skyscrapers in the level, ambushing the player.
 Maybe as an intro sequence.

 ![Hong Kong multi-layered streets](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwallpaperaccess.com%2Ffull%2F1922270.jpg&f=1&nofb=1&ipt=b4c3e5ad7778b1a9cba2b6a15b5266bb2b26feed20a21df00a1a68fa081b9d42&ipo=images)

+### Final Results/Process

+For the demo, we may keep the level as a rough block-out to focus on the gameplay mechanics.
+Additionally, enemy AI will be kept simple as it often becomes a large task that distracts from the player's mechanics (i.e. movement, shooting, etc.), which is more necessary for a fun game- especially a demo.
+This Ai may simply include stationary AI that shoots at the player, and/or basic walking towards the player.

+## Development